troclaux/notes/aws.md

 > global service that provides personalized alerts and remediation guidance for aws outages that might impact your aws account or resources

+- shows status and availability of your aws resources
+- can be used to subscribe to an RSS feed to be notified of the status of all aws service interruptions

 ### service health (public view)

 - shows